tensorpack/tensorpack/examples/char-rnn/README.md

 generating neural networks, there is not the initial particular marked pseudo-cameral rnns sophett, pattern wlth designs for faster than the inference in deep learning. in nips (most),
 ```

+See [blog of Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) for more interesting stories on this topic.